sven-hash/docs/versioned_docs/version-stable/nym-simple-websocket-tutorial.md

  2. Next, we will implement the functions that will handle DOM manipulation (code which will alter our UI depending on how we are interacting with our application).

-    Underneath our `main()` function in the editor, lets paste or type the following:
+    Underneath our `main()` declaration function in the editor, lets paste or type the following:

     ```
     /*